ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 Non standard escape sequences are returned as it is (including the backslash) unless they are one of the following:
 `\\`, `'`, `"`, `backtick`, `/`, `=` or ASCII control characters (c <= 31).

+Leading escape sequences will be skipped in keys and will be considered invalid for values.

 **Escape sequences with escape sequence support turned on**
 ``` sql
 arthur :) select extractKeyValuePairsWithEscaping('age:a\\x0A\\n\\0') as kv